 The FCC said IM has the potential to be a widely used means of communication, and that no company should have a monopoly on access to that medium.
 With the merger of AOL and Time Warner Inc. last year, AOL had the potential to get its instant messaging service to all of Time Warner’s cable subscribers.

 Therefore, the FCC said, AOL must allow others to use Time Warner’s installed base of cable infrastructure or be interoperable with other services before it can be carried over Time Warner’s lines.
 AOL also may not add features such as live streaming video to its service until it complies with the FCC order.

 AOL has previously refused to open its member list to other services, citing security and privacy concerns.
-Once a secure protocol for sharing user directories can be established, the company said it would open its service to other instant messaging providers.
+Once a secure protocol for sharing user directories can be established, the company said it will open its service to other instant messaging providers.

 Many analysts agree, however, that each IM provider is fighting for customer share in the consumer and corporate messaging infrastructure.
 Microsoft has already announced it will embed a slightly altered version of MSN Messenger in its Windows XP release this October.
-The software maker has already embedded MSN Messenger in the latest versions of its corporate messaging product Exchange and Outlook.
+The software maker has already embeded MSN Messenger in the latest versions of its corporate messaging product Exchange and Outlook.

 While AOL is working on interoperability, its competitors, through the group IMUnified and the Internet Engineering Task Force (IETF) are also trying to establish interoperability protocols.